Charte-dot/The-Tipsy-Tiger-cg/README.md

 *Thanks for your thoughts message*

 ### Recipe Form
-* A form complete with field to order to enable the user to add/ create cocktail recipes as part of the CRUD fuctionality.
+* A form with a field to complete in order to enable the user to add/ create cocktail recipes as part of the CRUD fuctionality.
 * Users can copy and paste recipes directly into the ingrediants and steps fields.
 Images can be uploaded and a placeholder image is supplied incase no image is uploaded by the user.
 * A submit button allow the user to publish the cocktail they have just created.
 * Home button redirect user back to the home page without publishing a cocktail